 In the absence of any mitigation measures, the proposed Project construction activities would result in short-term O_3 precursor emissions from heavy equipment and motor vehicles, as well as fugitive dust (PM10) emissions that could affect local air quality.
-With one required and three voluntary mitigation measures detailed at the end of this section, the emissions would be reduced to less than significant levels.
+With mitigation measures detailed at the end of this section, the emissions would be reduced to less than significant levels.